missragaurav/Analog-clock/README.md

-made by using css html and java script
+made by using java script, css and html